fdac19/FinalProjectPitches/README.md

 # FinalProjectPitches

-Deposit here a brief description of each final project that is proposed
+Deposit here a brief description of each final project that is proposed as an .md file

-Please provide a title
+Please provide a title (use it for the .md file as well)

 A sentence describing the objective and methods